OpenDataDSL/website/blog/2026-03-30-easy-migration/index.md

   </div>
   <div className="column">
     <h4>Leaving Legacy Data Management Behind Doesn't Have to Be Painful</h4>
     <p>If your organisation is running a legacy data management system, you already know the signs.
 Slow curve builds.
-Thread starvation.
-Data quality issues that require manual fixes under time pressure.
-The question isn't whether to move - it's whether moving is worth the pain.
-We think it doesn't have to be painful at all.</p>
+Software bugs that have been there for months.
+Data quality issues that require manual fixes under time pressure.</p>
+    <p>The question isn't whether to move - it's whether moving is worth the pain.</p>
+    <p><strong>We think it doesn't have to be painful.</strong></p>
   </div>
 </div>